Practical support, tools and strategies

 There are many alternatives to divorce court where you can resolve your family law matter and get a legally binding separation agreement.
 Discover the available methods so you can get on with the job of living your best future life for you and your kids.

-6. When Divorcing With Children Empower Yourself with the right knowledge
+7. Empower yourself with the right knowledge

 Make sure you do have an initial consultation with a lawyer so you will have an early understanding of your rights and responsibilities.
 Even if you do not hire a lawyer on retainer, meeting with a lawyer for an hour or two will set you up for success.